yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

     - Add immediate value to value above (clc, adc #$01, then some cmp/bcc stuff to limit it below $b0)
     - tay
       - Y is some value from $00-$af that changes each frame
-  - Stores $ef in $dd02 (port A data direction)
+  - Stores $3f in $dd02 (port A data direction)
-    - TODO: No idea what this is for :) might be shutting down the loader
+    - This magically changes $dd00 from $4b to $48.
+I'm not entirely sure how, but this is critical to the display routine; this means the VIC bank is bank 3 at this point ($c000-$ffff), _not_ bank 0!
+    - TODO: Find out more details about this port and why this does what it does :)
   - Clear carry
     - Preparation for the next bit which contains lots of ADC's and assumes a clear carry for each iteration
   - Continue in $d011-bashing loop :)